Lartu/ldpl/README.md

 - [**The LDPL Socket Library**](https://github.com/dvkt/ldpl-socket): the LDPL socket Library allows you to open, close, write to, and read from network sockets in LDPL.
 Install with: `lpm install ldpl_socket`.
 - [**The LDPL IRC Bot Library**](https://github.com/Lartu/ldpl-irc-bot): the LDPL IRC Bot Library lets you write LDPL programs that connect to IRC servers, join channels, send messages and more in the simplest way possible.
 Install with: `lpm install ldpl_irc_bot`.
 - [**The LDPL Ncurses Library**](https://github.com/Lartu/ldpl-ncurses): the LDPL Ncurses Library is a ncurses wrapper for LDPL, designed for creating terminal applications that require more complex text user-interfaces than simple line-feeding.
+Install with: `lpm install ldpl-ncurses`.
 - [**The LDPL Telegram Bot Library**](https://github.com/dgarroDC/ltb): this simple LDPL library lets you create a Telegram bot that can receive and send text messages.
 Install with: `lpm install ltb`.

 ## 👨🏼‍💻 How can I contribute to LDPL?